Stanley Spencer Gallery: The archive

 On the mezzanine floor level of the gallery is a small study area which houses library and archive material and a computer presentation about the artist and his work.
 A comprehensive selection of books and articles on Stanley Spencer and related topics is available to be consulted on the premises during opening hours.

-Archive material on open access includes reference files of press cuttings (1920s – present day), student theses and essays, written memories of Spencer, exhibition catalogues and copies and transcripts of letters written by Stanley Spencer (including the Spencer-Chute correspondence; a full set of letters written during the First World War from Stanley Spencer to his friend the artist and poet Desmond Chute, the originals of which are in the Gallery archive).
+Archive material on open access includes reference files of press cuttings (1920s – present day), student theses and essays, written memories of Spencer, exhibition catalogues and copies and transcripts of letters written by Stanley Spencer (including the Spencer-Chute correspondence; a full set of letters written during the First World War from Spencer to his friend the artist and poet Desmond Chute, the originals of which are in the Gallery archive).

 Further archive material is available to view by appointment including sound recordings of those who knew Spencer, the research papers of Spencer's biographer Kenneth Pople and a comprehensive photograph archive.

 Various items of memorabilia that were owned by Stanley Spencer are on permanent display in the Gallery.
-Of particular interest are the pram that Stanley Spencer famously used to transport his painting equipment around the village and the delicate brushes he used for the fine detail in his later works.
+Of particular interest are the pram that Spencer famously used to transport his painting equipment around the village and the delicate brushes he used for the fine detail in his later works.

 Exhibition history

 Exhibitions are changed every six months; the summer exhibition including loaned works on a theme with the winter exhibition usually comprising a selection from the Gallery's own collection.

 Over the years since the gallery was founded many aspects of Spencer's art have been explored; portraits, landscapes, visionary works, places both far and near and particular periods in the artist's life.
 Work by his family and contemporaries have also been exhibited.
 (Catalogues of all previous exhibitions are available to view on the library shelves in the gallery.)

-A particular highlight in recent years was The Art of Shipbuilding on the Clyde in 2011 during which the whole of the Gallery was dedicated to the large scale canvases Spencer produced during the Second World War when sent to Lithgows Shipyard, Port Glasgow as an official World War II artist.
+A particular highlight in recent years was The Art of Shipbuilding on the Clyde in 2011 during which the whole of the Gallery was dedicated to the large scale canvases Spencer produced during the Second World War when sent to Lithgows Shipyard, Port Glasgow, as an official war artist.

 Exhibitions have included Stanley Spencer in Cookham (7 November 2013 – 30 March 2014) and Paradise Regained.
 Spencer in the Aftermath of the First World War (2 April – 2 November 2014); the theme of which, timed to coincide with the centenary of the First World War, was to examine the effect this momentous event had upon Stanley Spencer's art.
 On display were key paintings from the period through which the artist sought to regain the artistic vision he feared lost as a result of the trauma of war.
 Also exhibited were works and supplementary material about Spencer's wartime experiences in Macedonia and the planning of the Burghclere Chapel.
-The Summer Exhibition for 2025 is ‘That Marvelous Atmosphere’ (Stanley Spencer and Cookham Regatta).
+The Summer Exhibition for 2025 is ‘That Marvellous Atmosphere’ (Stanley Spencer and Cookham Regatta).
+For "Revealing Genius, Conserving Art: Stanley Spencer's Final Masterpiece", the Winter 2025/26 exhibition, "Christ Preaching at Cookham Regatta" is displayed at eye level.